 Welcome to my review of 2018 🙂

-Warning: This post is long.
-Read something else if you don’t like that.
-Mad thanks if you do stick the course.
+Warning: Long post ahead!
+Mad thanks if you stick the course.

 This year I learned to narrow down & focus on my one thing, trust myself more & stick to that no matter what.
 I set up my own personal brand separate to Revolution Hive, and released Inner Compass: a 6 week online course for 18-40 year olds who feel lost, stuck & confused in life & want a proven way to find their purpose.